stevix77/BetFriends/README.md

 ## Frameworks

 I'm using NestJs as a framework for the NodeJs api and .net 8 for .net world.
-The content of these parts has not a lot of code and logic so because of that, I could update versions or use another tools like AdonisJs or .net framework 4.8 (if I transform the other packages in .net standard...).
+The content of these parts has not a lot of code and logic so because of that, I could update versions or use another tools like AdonisJs or .net Core 3.
 In the futur, I will go on this project by adding PHP with both Symfony and Laravel.
 So those interested by PHP, stay tuned.

 ## Getting started